 First year student?
 Please see the First Year Advising tab for advising options.

 If you are a second year, third year, fourth year, fifth year and or transfer student, please make an appointment to talk with us about your pre-health interests and plans using Starfish.
 And please monitor your email as you wait for your appointment to begin.
-FYI: all CPHA advisors are transitioning in Fall 2020 to 45-minute appointments.
+All appointments are 45 minutes.

-Applying to health professional programs?
+Applying to health professional programs this summer?
 Please see our Applicant Advising information.

-If you are an alum, please email us at firstname.lastname@example.org, and we will help you arrange an appointment.
+If you are an alum, please email us at email@example.com, and we will help you arrange an appointment.
 We look forward to meeting with you remotely (by phone, Microsoft Teams, Google Meet/Hangouts, or Skype).
-Please also continue to remember that there is no time limit to our services to you.
+Please also continue to remember that there is no time limit in our services to you.
 We will be here to support you for as long as you want to work with us.

 If you want to talk with us about your application to health professional programs, please read all the information below.

-First, if you are planning to apply to dental, medical, physical therapy, or physician assistant programs, please sign up for a CPHA Application Course.
+First, if you are planning to apply to a health professional program in the coming year, please sign up for a CPHA Application Course.
 These are Canvas courses that serve as resource libraries.
-Each one introduces you to the ins-and-outs of applying to these programs.
-We hope to add to this list of application courses in coming years.
-Please stay tuned!
+Each one introduces you to the ins-and-outs of applying to programs.

 - We will help you plan the timing of your application and reflect on what experiences you need to build before you apply.